adjust/android_sdk/README.md

 </tr>
 </table>

+**Note:** This feature is currently in beta testing phase.
+If you are interested in getting access to it, please contact your dedicated account manager or write an email to support@adjust.com.
+Please, do not turn this setting on before making sure with the support team that this feature is enabled for your app because otherwise SDK traffic will get dropped.

 ### <a id="af-coppa-compliance"></a>COPPA compliance

 The default behaviour of the Adjust SDK is COPPA compliance disabled.
 You can enable this in your config instance: